-8.2.3 Marketing and outreach mechanisms
+Marketing and outreach mechanisms

 There are numerous ways of reaching stakeholders associated with a research station.
 The best mechanism for reaching stakeholder groups varies with the interest of the specific group and what the station seek to achieve with the marketing and outreach initiative.
 Stakeholders can be targeted using one or more marketing/outreach mechanisms.
-Below are examples of outreach and marketing mechanisms, many of them used at INTERACT station:
+Below are examples of outreach and marketing mechanisms, many of them used at INTERACT stations: